 Just about everyone I know who’s seen Casablanca (1942) has told me it’s one of those films that everybody should see.
-Even though I only watched it on a tiny seat monitor, I can now concur: see this, this is a great movie.
-And it’s even greater if you dig classic films, espionage, romance, noir, World War II era movies, Humphrey Bogart, Ingrid Bergman, or any combination of the above.
-I’m serious.
-Watch this! 😀
+Even though I only watched it on a tiny seat monitor, I can now concur: see it.
+This is a great movie, and it’s even greater if you dig classic films, espionage, romance, noir, World War II era movies, Humphrey Bogart, Ingrid Bergman, or any combination of the above.

 Set in Morocco at the height of Nazi power during World War II, the story centers on a tavern run by bitter American expatriot Rick Blaine (Humphrey Bogart).
 Morocco is technically neutral and policed by French colonials, represented by the affably corrupt Captain Renault (Claude Rains), and Casablanca has become a popular jumping-off point for refugees attempting to escape Nazi oppression.
 Rick is an outwardly bitter soul, strictly neutral on the surface, although it appears there may be chinks in his armor — which are stressed when a combination of circumstances thrust a pair of exit visas into his custody, via the seedy Ugarte (Peter Lorre).
 This, combined with the arrival of Rick’s old flame Ilsa (Ingrid Bergman), a Norwegian escapee with whom Rick shared a whirlwind romance in Paris just before the Germans invaded, thrusts him into the middle of the conflict — on the fringes of the war proper, but in the war nonetheless — leading to hard, hard choices.